WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 Certificates with this extension MUST be revoked if an unauthorized entity is able to make even one unauthorized signature.

-Conforming CAs MUST mark this extension as critical, and clients MUST NOT accept certificates with this extension in TLS connections (Section 4.4.2.2 of
+Conforming CAs MUST NOT mark this extension as critical.

-{{!I-D.ietf-tls-tls13}}).
-This simplifies security analysis of this protocol and avoids encouraging server operators to put exchange-signing keys on servers exposed directly to the internet.
+Clients MUST NOT accept certificates with this extension in TLS connections (Section 4.4.2.2 of {{!I-D.ietf-tls-tls13}}).

 This draft of the specification identifies the CanSignHttpExchanges extension with the id-ce-canSignHttpExchangesDraft OID: